Kuree/fsim/README.rst

 Usage
 -----
-Once ``xsim`` is installed, you should find ``xsim`` executable in your path.
+Once ``fsim`` is installed, you should find ``fsim`` executable in your path.
 The usage is similar to other commercial simulators and C/C++ compilers.
 For instance, to run a simple testbench, we can do

 .. code:: bash

-   xsim design.sv tb.sv
+   fsim design.sv tb.sv

-The command above will compile the SystemVerilog into an executable called ``xsim.out``.
+The command above will compile the SystemVerilog into an executable called ``fsim.out``.
 You can override it with ``-o`` option.
 You can then start the simulation by running the executable.
-A working directory called ``xsim_dir`` is created to store compilation files.
+A working directory called ``fsim_dir`` is created to store compilation files.

 To run the simulation automatically after the compilation, we can use ``-R`` flag, e.g.:

 .. code:: bash

-   xsim -R design.sv tb.sv
+   fsim -R design.sv tb.sv

 This feature is simular to Incisive/Xcelium.
 Notice that if the files are unmodified, subsequent run will not trigger a new compilation.